Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 “People say to me, ‘Kirk, you never take a bad picture.’
 And I say, ‘No, I do take bad pictures—I just don’t show them to you.’”

-Same goes for songs.
+Same goes for the songs he shares on Into the Mystic.
 He doesn’t just collect—he curates.
 What you see, what you hear, is what he’s chosen to keep.
 And that, too, is an art.

 It’s a rare kind of presence, the kind you don’t fully appreciate until it starts to slip away.
 Kirk and Kirsten hint at stepping back and winding down as the year comes to a close.
-When that happens, the chance to stand beside him and hear the story behind a photo—from a moody blues club in Chicago or a sun-soaked Southern stage—might be gone for good.
+When that happens, the chance to stand beside him and hear the story behind a photo—from a moody blues club in Chicago or a sun-soaked Southern stage—might be gone.

 If you’ve ever thought about stopping by downtown Macon and specifically Gallery West, now’s the time.
 Gallery West still carries that spark and lived-in magic.
 While the walls will always hold Kirk’s work, there’s something unforgettable about hearing the stories straight from the man who lived them… because some stories deserve to be heard while the storyteller’s still in the room.